OpenNBS/NoteBlockWorld/web/public/terms.md

 Note Block World is offered free of charge.
 However, we display ads to cover maintenance, hosting, and distribution costs, according to our [Privacy Policy](/privacy).

-In future versions of the website, we may offer additional features for a fee.
-Core features like uploading, browsing, and listening to songs will always be free.
-Payment options, if introduced, will only extend capabilities in cosmetic, non-advantageous ways.
+In future versions of the website, we may offer additional features in return for a financial contribution.
+We are committed to keeping the website's core features, such as uploading, browsing, and listening to songs, entirely free.
+Payment options, if introduced, will only extend capabilities in non-advantageous ways, such as unlocking additional customization options, removing ads or increasing certain limits on your account.

 ### 8. Replacement